Automattic/wp-calypso/docs/icons.md

 ## Social Logos

-We have a `SocialLogos` component available for use in Calypso.
+We have a `SocialLogo` component available for use in Calypso.
 Each logo was pulled from the official branding resource of each service.
 Branding guidelines were adhered to as much as possible.

 The icon grid is based on Gridicons and adheres to the same rules (see above).
 [View the repository on GitHub](https://github.com/Automattic/social-logos) for more information.

 ### Usage

+There is a Calypso component for Social Logos, which is implemented differently from the legacy version in the `social-logos` package.
+Please be sure to use the Calypso component, as it provides better loading performance.

 Import the iconset and decide at run-time which icon to use:

 ```
-import SocialLogo from 'social-logos';
+import SocialLogo from 'components/social-logo';
 //...
 render() {
     return <SocialLogo icon="twitter" size={ 48 } />;